Bermuda towhee

-The Bermuda towhee (Pipilo naufragus) is an extinct passerine of the towhee genus Pipilo that was confined to Bermuda.
+The Bermuda towhee (Pipilo naufragus) is an extinct bird of the towhee genus Pipilo that was endemic to Bermuda.

+Taxonomy

 It was a large member of the genus and closely related to the eastern towhee.
 The scientific description was in 2012, based on Pleistocene and Holocene remains from Quaternary cave deposits.
 38 bones from at least five individuals are known.